aanshi18/MIPS_processor/README.md

   ```
  ---
- - Take a look at CO_Lab.pptx for the detailed theory and diagrams of each block of the processor
+ - The CO_Lab.pptx contains detailed information about each and every block of the processor.
  ---
  ## Contributors